glamrock/Stormy/README.md

 ##Notice
-Stormy is currently under heavy development.
-Please do not use until this notice disappears.
+Stormy is currently under heavy development, and only usable by developers.

 Stormy
 =========

 *Stormy* is a wizard to help people create Tor Hidden Services with just a couple of clicks.
-Currently, it's setup to install Ghost (a swanky nodejs-based blog platform).
+Originally, it was setup to install Ghost (a swanky nodejs-based blog platform), but has since expanded to include Jabber, IRC, Cozy (personal cloud), and Diaspora (social media) options.

 ##Options